tenequm/ansible-mysql/README.md

 ```
 mysql_root_password: ''
 ```
 You can set preferred password for MySQL `root` user.
+Default is `root`.
 ```
 mysql_root_hosts: []
 ```